bayersglassey/geom2018/README.md

 A graphics library dealing with tesselations of the plane.
 And a bit of a game demo, a kind of puzzly arcadey look at the triangular grid.

-## How to compile & run
+## How to compile & run the game

-``cd c && ./compile_demo && ./main`` should do the trick (if you have gcc).
+``./compile_demo && ./main`` should do the trick (if you have gcc).
-You'll need the [SDL2](https://www.libsdl.org/) development libraries for your OS.
+You'll need the [SDL2](https://www.libsdl.org/) development/runtime libraries for your OS.

-Once the game is running, use the arrow keys to move.
+Once the game is running, use the arrow keys to move, Escape to quit.
-F5 enters/exits the debug console.
-Escape key quits.

 If you die or get stuck, press '1' to respawn at the last save point you touched.
 (Save points are the glowing rotating green things.)

+F5 enters/exits the debug console, if you want to poke around a bit.

 Not very user-friendly yet, is it?
 Don't worry, we're getting there.